 For the spray you can also get Tea tree Oil (Stock # 1777-1) and/or Lavender (Stock #3907-8)

 Order these products through My NSP website.
 Absolutely sign up for free as a member at checkout and save 30% off retail.
 My personal email will be given in your order confirmation so I can give you the correct doses for your dog by age, breed and weight.
 If you don't contact me, I will contact YOU within 48 hours.

 What About Demotectic Mange in Puppies?

 Because they inherit the same weaknesses, they are set up for that nasty dog mange mite party.
-Please feed them nutritious food and use the above remedies so they will have a lifetime of health!
+Please feed them nutritious food and use the above remedies so they will have a lifetime of health.

 Believe it or not, one of the best health tips I can give you for puppies is keep vaccines at a minimum and never ever vaccinate a dog when they are sick.
 It's called vaccine malpractice and the phrase was coined by veterinarian Will Falconer from Vital Animals.

 *Notes: I only recommend Nature's Sunshine remedies because I trust them.
 Please read "Why NSP?"

 And now you know the very best home remedy for mange.
-Nutrition!